-For MySQL Cluster Manager 1.4.7 and later: There is no need to adjust the PID files to contain the data node processes' own PIDs, as that will be taken care of by the --remove-angel option used with the import cluster command at the last step of the import process.
+There should be no need to adjust the PID files to contain the data node processes' own PIDs, as that should have been taken care of by the --remove-angel option used with the import cluster command at the last step of the import process.
 The data nodes are ready for import as long as they have valid PID files containing the PIDs for their angel processes.